Admission Requirements

 • General Psychology course

-These courses may assist the student following acceptance into the program.
+(These courses are not required but may assist the student following acceptance into the program)

 • Medical Terminology course